Southeast Tennessee · Where the Wild Still Lives

 Food & Coffee

 Rum Cake Lady brings authentic Cuban sandwiches, empanadas and cafecito to a classic old gas station.
 Yellowbird Coffee is in a converted bank building near the old steel bridge.
-The Copper Grill serves hearty burgers and Southern comfort — with the state line running right through the dining room.

-McCaysville GA Copperhill TN Copper Basin Blue Line State Border Copperhill Brewery Buck Bald Brewing Riverwalk Shops Hiwassee River Rail Adventure Hiwassee Loop Train Copperhill Special Train Blue Ridge Scenic Railway Pickin' in the Park Toccoa River Stand in Two States
+McCaysville GA Copperhill TN Copper Basin Blue Line State Border Copperhill Brewery Buck Bald Brewing Riverwalk Shops Hiwassee River Rail Adventure Hiwassee Loop Train Copperhill Special Train Blue Ridge Scenic Railway Pickin' in the Park Toccoa River Stand in Two States The Copper Grill

 The Blue Hole — Nature's Perfect Swimming Hole